 Whatever you decide, remember that diversification is the safest approach - don’t go investing all you have on one coin!
 Spread the risk!

 But, to give a very short and simple answer to the question, most likely Ethereum is the next big thing to Bitcoin.

 The likelihood of any altcoin surpassing Bitcoin, at least in the next few years, is very implausible.

 Bitcoin appears to be aiming for new levels.
-As of June 2021, it is ranging from $35k to $40k.
 And price predictions for the coming year are all over the place.